-Wild Bill Wood is a 23-time Emmy-winning features reporter.
+Wild Bill Wood is a 23-time Emmy-winning feature reporter.

 His life as a storyteller started on his grandmother’s front porch in his hometown of Chesterfield, South Carolina.
 Population 1,300.
 Without Bill, population 1,299.

-Bill graduated with a master’s degree from Northwestern University and holds a Phi Beta Kappa key from the University of South Carolina.
+Bill graduated with a master’s degree from Northwestern University.
+He holds a Phi Beta Kappa key from the University of South Carolina.

-From Texas to New Mexico to Florida to Food Network, Bill has told stories, hosted shows, even been a weathercaster.
+From Texas to New Mexico to Florida to the Food Network, Bill has told stories, hosted shows and has even been a weathercaster.

-When he’s not on the TV screen, Bill has been in a few big-screen movies and in more than a few college classrooms teaching journalism, public speaking, and English.
+When he’s not on the television screen, Bill has been in a few big-screen movies and in more than a few college classrooms teaching journalism, public speaking and English.

-When friends come to visit New Orleans, the first place I take them is … my place, which looks old but has a sparkling new view of NOLA.
+When friends come to visit New Orleans, the first place he takes them is to his home, which he says looks old but has a sparkling view of the city.

-On Friday & Saturday nights, you’ll find me … recuperating from yoga, probably on the couch.
+On Friday and Saturday nights, you’ll find Bill recuperating from yoga, probably on the couch.

-I’m known around the newsroom for … my wild and crazy stories.
+He’s known around the newsroom for his wild and crazy stories.

-My greatest TV moment was … an interview with Bill and Hillary Clinton the night before his first election.
+His greatest television moment was an interview with Bill and Hillary Clinton the night before his first election.

-The most important lesson I’ve learned through my work as a journalist is … everybody really does have a story.
+The most important lesson he’s learned through his work as a journalist is that everybody really does have a story.